RibirX/Ribir/docs/builtin_widget/declare_builtin_fields.md

  	 - describe how widget align to its box in x-axis.
 - v_align : [`VAlign`]
  	 - describe how widget align to its box in y-axis.
-- left_anchor : [`PositionUnit`]
- 	 - use to anchor child constraints with the left edge of parent widget.
-- right_anchor : [`PositionUnit`]
- 	 - use to anchor child constraints with the right edge of parent widget.
-- top_anchor : [`PositionUnit`]
- 	 - use to anchor child constraints with the top edge of parent widget
-- bottom_anchor : [`PositionUnit`]
+- anchor : [`Anchor`]
- 	 - use to anchor child constraints with the bottom edge of parent widget.
+ 	 - use to anchor child position, and the positioning used is relative to the parent
 - visible : [`bool`]
  	 - Whether to show or hide a child
 - opacity : [`f32`]